davidjohnbaker1/music_altac/README.md

 There is also a [blog post here](https://davidjohnbaker.rbind.io/post/life-after-a-phd-in-systematic-musicology-how-you-might-prepare-for-industry/) that covers some of the materials.

-## To Do

-What to Cover (based on 28 respondants)

-* How to land internship outside of academia
-* research outside of academia
-* Coding good enough?
-* employment outside of academia
-* Idea of real world application and selling that
-* Translating research
-* idea of transitioning
-* lots of esp interest in the data science part (make it clear that they have a lot of these skills)
-* Clear that this is what worked for me, take with a grain of salt

-### Essential

-* [ ] Type Outline Each Sketch
-* [ ] Create Slide Template (Viridis, Roboto) in Google Could
-* [ ] Transfer Outlines to Slides
-* [ ] Create Resources Markdown
-* [ ] Create Each Activity Markdown
-* [ ] Create Long Checklist for Participants Markdown
-* [ ] Create Google Drive Exit Ticket

-### Non-Essential

-* [ ] Write complementary blog post for each session
-* [ ] Create bookdown for resources
-* [ ] Transfer Materials to bookdown

-## Participant Questions to Address

-* Landing internship or marketing self for data science after training
-* Questions about post-doc in current recession ("economy" for big business is very different)
-* General interest about non-academic reserach options
-* Are my coding skills decent enough?

 ## Persona

 Is this workshop for you?